top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 - could be the reference to a paper / textbook (check [here](#bibliography-support) how to add citations)
 - (bonus points) it is best if it is a link to Duckiebook chapter (in the dedicated "Preliminaries" section)-->

-Since our task was to reliably detect obstacles using a mono camera only, we mainly dealed with processing the camera image, extracting the needed information, visualizing the results and to act accordingly in the real world.
+Since our task was to reliably detect obstacles using a monocular camera only, we mainly dealt with processing the camera image, extracting the needed information, visualizing the results and to act accordingly in the real world.

-For understanding our approach we tried to explain and summarize the needed concepts in the theory chapter, see section TO DO!!!!!
+For understanding our approach we tried to explain and summarize the needed concepts in the theory chapter, see section LINK INSERTEN!!!!
+TO DO!!!!!.
+There you will find all the references to the relevant sources.
+TO DO!!!!!

 ## Definition of the problem {#saviors-final-problem-def}